Tetris: The Grand Master: Tetris: The Grand Master

 Tetris: The Grand Master was released in Japanese arcades in August 1998.
+A port to the PlayStation was in development in 1999, but was cancelled due to a decision by The Tetris Company.

-On November 1, 2021, Arika president Ichiro Mihara posted on Twitter that a formal announcement for the upcoming release of a home port of the Tetris: The Grand Master series was being delayed, thus revealing that a home port for the series was currently in development.
-A year later, Arika announced on Twitter that Hamster Corporation licensed the first Tetris: The Grand Master game as part of their Arcade Archives series, to be released on December 1, 2022, for the Nintendo Switch and PlayStation 4.
+On November 1, 2021, Arika vice-president Ichiro Mihara posted on Twitter that a formal announcement for the upcoming release of a home port of the Tetris: The Grand Master series was being delayed, thus revealing that a home port for the series was currently in development.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in December 2022, which was revealed following a notice by Arika of the delay of a formal announcement.

 Tetris: The Absolute – The Grand Master 2

 Tetris: The Absolute – The Grand Master 2 was released in 2000, and added additional modes of play.
 One of these new modes is the Master mode, which extends the classic Tetris: The Grand Master gameplay with larger speed increases, more requirements to achieve the M or GM grades, and an additional challenge when the M rank is achieved where the player must survive the credits roll with the additional handicap of the tetrominoes turning invisible upon locking.
 Additional modes include a more casual Normal mode, a Versus mode enhanced with item battles, and a two-player co-op mode.

 An update, Tetris: The Absolute – The Grand Master 2 Plus, added additional modes such as "TGM+", which adds rising garbage blocks to the game field, and "T.A.
 Death" where the game begins at 20G (maximum gravity where blocks appear at the bottom instantly) and every other aspect of the game also speeds up steadily.

-A port based on the Plus version for Nintendo Switch and PlayStation 4 was announced by Hamster Corporation as part of their Arcade Archives series.
-It was released on June 1, 2023.
+Hamster Corporation also released the Plus version as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 on June 1, 2023.